irinaNMN/tasks-repository/README.md

 ### document.html
 The branch name is task_8.
 It was created a document.html file which contains all these elements : Header Section; Navigation Bar; Index; Content section and Footer Section.

+### form.html
+In this file I created a form following the model in the picture.
+I respect follow instruction:
+- 3 fields are required;
+- 1 field is readonly with some default data;
+- password field with minimum 8 characters;
+- all fields have placeholder;
+- 1 reset button;
+- 1 file input which accept only images;